 Mini-Landfill, recycling and composting Workshop

-Discussions around landfill.
+Discussions and an enquiry around landfill.
 What it is?
 What can be re-used or recycled?
 Decomposition of a variety of materials and how landfill and rubbish can be minimized.
 Observations of compost gives rise to conversations about how to compost turns to soil and plant health leading to a greater understanding of human nutrition.

 "I like digging the dirt because then you have to put banana skin in the compost.
 It makes them grow happy and even bigger.
 I like to water plants because then plants will be happy. " 4yr old.